smmousavi8872/ReactiveFlow/README.md

 ```

 # How to use?
-Take these three easy steps to get your `ReactiveFlow` working:
+Take these four easy steps to get your `ReactiveFlow` working:
 1. **Inject** the `ReactiveFlow` object through `Hilt` or `Dagger` inside both classes in which you are going to publish and subscribe to your event.
 ```
 @HiltViewModel